 How do I get my cat to stop urinating on my plants?

-Try to put something directly on the surface of the soil that will deter your cat without harming it or the plant.
+Try to put something directly on the soil’s surface that will deter your cat without harming it or the plant.
 Tinfoil is a good solution, as is a clear plastic cover.
 You can also buy cat repellant sprays.

 How do I get the smell of cat urine off my plants?